Frameworks

 - Works with structs or instances, so it plays nice with all your systems.

 Statement handles the boilerplate so you can focus on the behavior.
-It’s the state machine I wanted, so I built it.
-Hope you like it.
+It’s the state machine library I wanted, so I built it for everyone.

 EXPLORE THE STATEMENT DOCS